Hinkley Point A nuclear power station: History

 Hinkley Point A was one of three Magnox power stations located close to the mouth of the River Severn and the Bristol Channel, the others being Oldbury, and Berkeley.

-The construction of the power station, which was undertaken by a consortium backed by English Electric, Babcock & Wilcox Ltd and Taylor Woodrow Construction, began in 1957.
+The construction of the power station, which was undertaken by a consortium backed by English Electric, Babcock & Wilcox Ltd and Taylor Woodrow Construction, began in 1957 with a target opening of 1962.
 The reactors and the turbines were supplied by English Electric.

 On 22 April 1966, the Minister of Power Richard Marsh officially opened the new nuclear power plant.

 In the late 1970s, two DEC PDP-11/40 mini-computers (One per reactor) were installed for Burst Can Detection and Reactor Temperature Monitoring, replacing the original instrumentation systems.

 A DEC PDP-11/34 mini-computer was also installed for turbine parameter displays & logging, replacing the original systems.

 In 1988, reactor 2 set a world record for the longest continuous period of power generation from a commercial nuclear reactor, of 700 days and 7 hours.
 Hunterston A Nuclear Power Station held the previous world record of 698 days.